maziac/DeZog/design/AddingNewAssemblers.md

 Then generate a list file.
 The list file should be stored under src/tests/data/...
-Store also the project somewhere there.
+Store also the assembler project somewhere there.
 Although it is not required for testing it might help if you need to re-create the list file some time later.

 Create unit tests that:
 - check the labels and their values